Courses Offered by Theatre and Dance

 • THE 490 Supervised Teaching (Secondary Speech and Theatre)

-Prerequisite: THE 417; a grade of "C" or better in all professional education courses; current pre-professional liability insurance; and approval for supervised teaching; and concurrent enrollment in THE 491.
+Prerequisite: THE 417; and a C grade or better in all professional education courses; and current pre-professional liability insurance; and approval for supervised teaching; and concurrent enrollment in THE 491.

 Student observes, then teaches speech and theatre classes under the direction of the cooperating teacher and the university supervisor.
 Student participates in school-related activities appropriate to the assignment and attends all required meetings.
 In order to receive a grade in this course, the student's professional portfolio must meet or exceed final criteria.
 Cannot count toward the major GPA.
 Identical with COM 490.
 Cannot receive credit for both THE 490 and COM 490.